 VotingClassifier which defaults to a majority rule voting.

-Although our majority classifier performed great, it didn't differ much from the results we got from Multinomial Naive Bayes, which might have been suprising.
-Surely mashing a bunch together would give better results, but this lack of difference in performance proves that there's still a lot of areas that need to be explored.
+Although our majority classifier performed great, it didn't differ much from the results from Multinomial Naive Bayes, which might have been surprising.
+Surely mashing a bunch together would give better results, but this lack of difference in performance proves that there are still a lot of areas that need to be explored.
 For example: